mtimjones/7drl_2019/README.md

 - [x]  Implement player damage.

+- [ ]  Implement the ! command to redo last command.

 - [ ]  Implement the basic game loop.

 - [ ]  Implement the bash command.